phu0ngng/nccl/doc/source/troubleshooting.rst

 GPU-to-NIC communication
 ------------------------

-GPUs can also communicate directly with network cards using GPU Direct RDMA.
+GPUs can also communicate directly with network cards using GPU Direct RDMA (GDRDMA).
 This requires having a compatible network cards and drivers, plus loading an extra kernel module called ``nvidia-peermem``.
 The ``nvidia-peermem`` module is now supplied with the CUDA drivers, however it must be loaded on each node boot with:

 .. code::

  sudo modprobe nvidia-peermem

+GDRDMA can also be enabled by using the DMA-BUF feature of recent Linux kernels combined with the Open Source Nvidia GPU driver.
+In this case, NCCL will automatically detect and enable DMA-BUF so the nvidia-peermem module will not be necessary.

 PCI Access Control Services (ACS)